rreusser/demos/regl-scan/README.md

 ## Introduction

-The [scan (prefix-sum)](https://en.wikipedia.org/wiki/Prefix_sum) is an operation very similar to map-reduce except each output component contains a partial result.
+Applies a [scan (prefix-sum)](https://en.wikipedia.org/wiki/Prefix_sum) operation to a [regl](https://github.com/regl-project/regl) framebuffer.
+It's very similar to map-reduce except each output component contains a partial result.
 This repo implements the basic algorithm in GLSL, subject to the limitation that it only deals in 2D four-component textures of type `uint8` or `float32`.

 ## Example